quintel/etsource/PLANNING.markdown

 6. Port converters attributes to ETSource ( **Q**: and think about what need to be changed? attributes <-> methods?)

+### Clean up old stuff

+1. Delete excess stuff on ETSource, ETEngine

+### Documentation and Training

+1. Create proper documentation (if not already exists) on the technology and the use of the different parts of the new solution.
+2. Explaing to others how the new stuff works in a presentation

+### Wrap up

+1. Create recommendations for next project
+2. File debts

 ### Timing

 To be added later when list of activities is complete we can start making an